For past Graduation Plans, click here.

 - Provide academic advising during the initial enrollment period during New Student Orientation and before registration each subsequent semester to review course selections from the recommended four-year map provided by the academic department.

-- Ensure the availability of courses to enable students to complete the 2015 Freshman Four-Year Graduation Plan.
+- Ensure the availability of courses to enable eligible students to complete the 2015 Freshman Four-Year Graduation Plan.

 - Provide students with tools including an academic planner and online degree audit to assist with monitoring degree progress.